chadathin/Garmin-CSV-parser/README.md

 # Garmin CSV parser
- ### Parses Garmin activities CSV and tabulate rough estimate of current running stress balance
+ ### Parses Garmin activities CSV and tabulates rough estimate of current Running Stress Balance

 To compile, just type `make` to run the Makefile